 Congrats on becoming a certified on-demand walker!
 Now it’s time for your first walk.
 Check out this post for all the details you’ll need to remember before, during, and after your walk.
 Refer back to it anytime you need a refresher.

 Message the owner when you book your walk

 - As soon as you accept a walk, be sure to reach out to the owner to see if they have any questions for you.
-This shows that you’re a professional and communicative caregiver, and will help them feel like their dog is in good hands.
+This shows that you’re a professional and communicative caregiver, and will help them know their dog is in good hands.

 Read up on your Rover dog

-- Open your inbox and click on “Upcoming”.
+- Open your inbox and select “Upcoming”.
 Here you can find information left by the owner about the Rover dog you will be walking.
 Make sure to take note of any specific instructions or details about the dogs behavior (i.e. they like to pull or are afraid of bikes).

 Let the owner know when you’re on the way

 - When you’re heading to the owner’s home to walk their dog, send them a message to let them know you’re on the way.
-Whether or not they’re home, the owner will appreciate knowing their dog’s getting the care they need.
+Whether or not they’re home, the owner will appreciate knowing their dog is getting the care they need.